 Prepare your checklist.
 Lay out an easy-to-follow pathway for success.
 Set out any tools you will need to do the first things first.

 Removing obstacles, temptations, and bad habits is one of the most important changes you can make in life.
 Eliminating the negatives is often more important for success than relying on willpower for the creation of new habits.
 When you remove temptations from your day, it becomes much easier to make and stick to the right decisions.

-No matter what your number one priority in the morning, whether it is writing, Bible study, or exercise, make sure that you are prepared so that nothing else gets in your way.
+No matter what your number one priority is in the morning—whether it is writing, Bible study, exercise, or something else entirely—make sure that you are prepared so that nothing else gets in your way.
 You must remove temptations that allow procrastination.
 Make sure that your Bible is opened to the correct page and sitting at your desk, rather than a newspaper or laptop with access to the Internet.
 Do whatever you can to eliminate obstacles and overcome excuses.
 When you are starting a new habit, you might find it difficult to overcome the many obstacles and easy procrastination opportunities.
 If so, take time to come up with at least two solutions for overcoming each.

 If you don’t want a bad habit, don’t feed it.
 Suffocate it by replacing it with a good habit.
 Celebrate each small victory the longer you can resist a bad habit and each time you practice a good habit.
 Build upon right decisions and right actions.
 Know what you want to achieve, and do the right things.

 Step #6 – Take Massive Action

 We can control what time we wake up, what habits we start the day with, what temptations enter—and are expunged—from our lives, and what systems we have in place for dealing with all of these.
 We can believe in ourselves or we can have doubt.
 It’s our choice.
 We can take more control over our schedule and energy than you might believe right now.
 Most importantly, we can control our days by winning our mornings.